JoshPrim/ECG-Pipeline/README.md

 cd ECG-Pipeline
 ```

-It is highly reccomended to use a virtual environment for this project, as it requires a specific set of libraries and extensions.
+It is highly recommended to use a virtual environment for this project, as it requires a specific set of libraries and extensions.
-There are multiple ways to set up a virtual environments.
-The following instructions provide a brief explanation how to set up a virtual environment using Conda.
+There are multiple ways to set up a virtual environment.
+The following instructions provide a brief explanation on how to set up a virtual environment using Conda.

-Firstly an up-to-date installation of the Anaconda project is needed.
+Firstly, an up-to-date installation of the Anaconda project is needed.
 A download link can be found here:
 https://docs.anaconda.com/anaconda/install/

 After the installation, a virtual environment can be created using the command prompt.